hyperledger/caliper/docs/vNext/MonitorsAndObservers.md

 ### Docker Monitor
 The docker monitoring module options comprise:
  - interval: monitor update interval
+ - cpuUsageNormalization: an optional boolean that may be used to convert the cpu usage in a more covenient value (scaled to 100) by normalising for the number of cores of the host machine, default is set to false
  - containers: an array of container names that may relate to local or remote docker containers to be monitored.
 If all **local** docker containers are to be monitored, this may be achieved by providing `all` as a name

 The following declares the monitoring of two named docker containers; one local and the other remote, with a 5second update frequency: